thingsboard/thingsboard.github.io/docs/user-guide/install/cluster/aws-microservices-setup.md

 description: ThingsBoard IoT platform microservices setup with Kubernetes in AWS EKS
 rdsSetup:
     0:
+        image: /images/install/cloud/aws/rds-2.png
+        title: 'Keep your PosgreSQL master password in a safe place.
+We will refer to it later in this guide using YOUR_RDS_PASSWORD'
+    1:
         image: /images/install/cloud/aws/rds-1.png
         title: 'Make sure your PostgreSQL version is latest 12.x, not 13.x yet.'
-    1:
-        image: /images/install/cloud/aws/rds-2.png
-        title: 'Keep your PosgreSQL master password in a safe place.
-We will refer to it later in this guide using YOUR_RDS_PASSWORD.'
     2:
         image: /images/install/cloud/aws/rds-3.png
         title: 'Use "Provisioned IOPS" for better performance.'